This IKEA nightstand hack is a great way to customize an inexpensive dresser into a nightstand that fits your home!

 This is my very first wood-working project and started a love of making my own furniture and home decor.
 It was hard work and took me quite some time to get it done (about 4 days), but I’m sure I’ll get faster with time. 😊

 I am so happy to now have my own night stand with drawers to hide my junk!
 And the room just seems more balanced.
 I guess it’s because it IS more symmetrical.
 This post contains affiliate links for your convenience.
 See my full disclosure policy here.

 The Rast Hack is pretty trendy right now.
 The base Rast dresser from IKEA is only $35.
-(Updated: Sadly, the Rast dresser is no longer available from IKEA at that price.
-I did find it on Amazon for $89, which is not bad for a solid pine 3-drawer dresser!).
+(Updated: The Rast dresser is no longer $35, but $39.99.
+Still a fantastic price for a solid wood dresser!)
 The beauty of it is that you can transform it into almost any style or type of furniture.